How To Completely Disable AMP In WordPress

 by

-How To Completely Disable AMP in WordPress
+How To Completely Disable AMP In WordPress featured

 AMP stands for Accelerated Mobile Pages which was originally created by Google to optimize web pages for slow-performance mobile devices, so that they can be easily loaded when browsed.
-AMP does this by serving pages to mobile devices with minimal HTML and Javascript.
+AMP does this by serving pages to mobile devices with minimal HTML and JavaScript.

 When AMP is enabled on your website Google creates two URLs for a single page/post, one with AMP and one without AMP.
 If a page is searched from a mobile device it shows its AMP URL and when a page is searched from a desktop device it shows its normal URL.